 Cross-platform approach is the best choice if you want to develop your applications once and run them anywhere.
 This approach allows saving time, cutting costs for development and maintenance, and getting an app with almost perfect performance and excellent scalability.
 Cross-platform development enables accelerated and quick time-to-market, as you can reuse approximately 75% of the code, used for business logic, data access, and relevant services.
 Unlike Hybrid approach, cross-platform frameworks allow access to all devices APIs.
 This approach comes bundled with simplified testing and maintenance, meaning you need to spend less time to polish the app.
 You may still need to hire extra specialists to design an appropriate platform-specific user interface (such as markdown or icons) and integrate platform-dependent features.

 Right now, there are several platforms, allowing to build cross-platform mobile applications.
-In most cases, they require knowledge and mastery of specific development languages and IDEs.
+The best way to develop cross-platform mobile apps is to engage a team with profound knowledge and mastery of the following development languages and IDEs.

 - Microsoft Xamarin.
 With the recent acquisition of Xamarin and its subsequent integration with Visual Studio, Microsoft has empowered developers with one of the best ways to build cross-platform mobile solutions for iOS, Android, Windows, and even macOS simultaneously!
 Xamarin requires knowledge of C# (Mono .NET) or F# and Microsoft tools.
 Effective and smooth, Xamarin offers a variety of sub platforms for building native app code, UI, testing, etc. With Xamarin it’s possible to develop up to 75-80% of the shared code, which then should be tailored to suit the platform UI guidelines.
 Xamarin.Forms can boost this number to up to 90% of the UI code, if you want to create a unified UI for all platforms.
 Xamarin comes with lots of community-developed components and is suitable for both small teams and large enterprises.
 Used by thousands of companies, such as Bosch, Cognizant, or Kimberly-Clark, Xamarin is a top choice for cross-platform development.
 However, finding available Xamarin developers might still be a challenge.